johnpuddephatt/leedscommunityhomes/_pages/armley.md

   title: Talking to the community
   description: Leeds Community Homes begins conversations with local people and organisations
     in Armley, to explain plans and encourage people to get involved.
-date: 2018-05-09 15:50:54 +0000

 ---
-We’re looking at a piece of land in Armley with potential for new homes.
-It’s early days – and creating affordable housing is never easy – but we’ll do all we can to make it work.

-If this is to happen, we’ll need the people of Armley involved.
-People who might be interested in living in one of the homes, and people who’d like to see more affordable homes in their neighbourhood.
+**Leeds Community Homes are planning to build 47 new homes along Mistress Lane in Armley, and while we do it we’d like to develop the greenspace around the site to benefit all the neighbours too.**

+**We’d like to hear from people living locally, people who travel through the site and overlook it particularly so you can have a space that you love.**

+**A bit about the homes:**

+**These homes will be super insulated to reduce fuel bills and help with the climate emergency.
+We’re using an innovative building technique which means the community can help to build them!**

+**Some of the homes will be available to people on the council housing list, some could be rented directly through LCH and some could be bought through a part ownership scheme.
+Priority will be for people already living in Armley.**

-Might that be you?
-It’d be great to tell you more about where we’re up to – and to get your thoughts on how we could make this work in Armley.
-If you're interested, please [get in touch](mailto:info@leedscommunityhomes.org.uk).
+**It’d be great to tell you more about where we’re up to – and to get your thoughts on how we could make this work in Armley.
+If you're interested, please** [**get in touch**](mailto:info@leedscommunityhomes.org.uk)**.**